jpdery/moobile-core-doc/Source/View/View.md

 ### getChildren(type)

-Returns all the child entities from this view.
+Returns all children entities for this view.

-This method will return an array that contains both the child entites from this view and the child entities from this view's content entity.
+This method will return an array containing both children entites and view content's children.

 #### Parameters: